f5vmr/SVXLink-Dash-V2/README.md

 # SVXLink-Dashboard-V2
 <h1>SVXLink Node dashboard repository inspired by a pi-star dashboard</h1>
 <h2>Originally constructed by SP2ONG and SP0DZ, but suffered from out of date code in PHP and Javascript.

 Brought up to date by Chris Jackson G4NAB with new code.
 The DTMF section has yet to be modified to work.</h2>

-<b>This installation requires that svxlink has been compiled on at least Debian 11 (raspberry pi OS bullseye), and php version 8.0 or greater, and Apache 2.
-It will work with Debian 12 with PHP 8.2 installed. </b>
+<b>This installation requires that svxlink has been compiled on Debian 12 with PHP 8.2 installed. </b>

-<p>If it has been installed with svxlinkbuilder that uses Bookworm (Debian12), then very little needs to be changed.</p>
+<p>If it has been installed with svxlinkbuilder then very little needs to be changed.</p>

 <p>If you are installing it manually, then you will need to read the instructions thoroughly:</p>